Texas men's basketball head coach Chris Beard fired following domestic violence charge

 AUSTIN, Texas - The University of Texas has fired men's basketball head coach Chris Beard as he faces a felony domestic violence charge.

 Beard had been suspended indefinitely without pay after his Dec.
-12 arrest on a felony charge of strangling his fiancée who lives with him.
+12 arrest on a felony charge of strangling his fiancé who lives with him.

 The Associated Press obtained the termination letter that was sent to Beard's attorney.